 Child and Adolescent Mental Health Services (CAMHS)

-The information on this page is relevant for those seeking information on services for people from culturally and linguistically diverse backgrounds and Aboriginal people.
+The information on this page is relevant for those seeking information on services for people from culturally and linguistically diverse backgrounds.

 People from CALD backgrounds are potential victims of inequality, often missing out on available services through lack of knowledge of their existence.
 At worst, they are not afforded the same standard of care or service as those from the mainstream in society.
 Research has shown that the CALD population often receives mental health services that are inferior in quality and treatment outcomes are commonly poor.
 It must be acknowledged that some clients from a CALD background may have been born in Australia and speak English, but face social discrimination and alienation because of their cultural background, and direct difficulties because of their parent's inability to speak English, social position and cultural perspectives.

 CAMHS is committed to providing equity of access to services and attempts to minimise the barriers for people from culturally and linguistically diverse (CALD) backgrounds to access appropriate services.
 CAMHS will facilitate equitable access to the range of services, programs and information that CAMHS provides regardless of the consumer’s gender, culture, socio-economic status and religious beliefs.
 CAMHS will prioritise referrals of clients from CALD backgrounds.

 The CALD Working Group was established within CAMHS to address barriers which prevent children and their families from CALD backgrounds accessing services, and also to develop culturally appropriate services for this population.

 The CALD Working Group has developed policies to help ensure people from CALD backgrounds are given priority in accessing services, and to provide direction in the following areas